E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/zagreb_sh/zagrebsh_readme.rst

 A test example is provided for the excitation of an initial wavepacket into an excited state that is coupled with another excited state.
 The input and operator files can be found at ~/quantics/inputs/ferretti_tsh.inp and ~/quantics/operators/ferretti.op.
 The test example is a simple analytical model provided by Ferreti et al. (JCP, 104,5517 (1996)).
 The documentation under the Zagreb surface hopping code will help you to install the Zagreb code.
 The test can be done through the following command::

-  $ quantics ferretti_tsh.op
+  $ quantics -mnd ferretti_tsh

-A more detailed test documentation for Zagreb code developers can be found `in this link <http://stchem.bham.ac.uk/~quantics/doc/sh_zagreb/sh_zagreb.html>`_
+A more detailed test documentation for Zagreb code developers can be found in '~/quantics/doc/sh_zagreb/sh_zagreb.html'

 Source Code
 ___________

 The source code for the Zagreb surface hopping code can be found within the Quantics software which can be downloaded via CCPForge_.
 You firstly need to make an account (at CCPForge).
 The quantics project has a private repository so you also need to be a member of the project to checkout. then type into terminal::

- svn checkout --username your-user-name https://ccpforge.cse.rl.ac.uk/svn/quantics/gmctdh/quantics/branches/quantics.ecam17/
+ svn checkout --username your-user-name https://ccpforge.cse.rl.ac.uk/svn/quantics/gmctdh/quantics/trunk/ quantics

 .. _CCPFORGE: https://ccpforge.cse.rl.ac.uk/gf/project/quantics/